ggerritsen/ggerritsen.github.io/rule-of-100.md

 * send attachments to an email address which automatically stores them on a shared drive

 So let's work on one such an idea for 10 minutes a day.
 Exceptions: Wednesdays (daddy day) and weekends.
+Counting today (Monday), this means I'll have done this 100 times after 25 weeks, which means it will be Friday Sep 8th.
+Taking holidays and such into account it will probably be 2-3 weeks later.